Dennis Ververgaert: Professional

-In 1978–79, he started the season slowly with just 9 goals in his first 35 games, and was facing stiff competition for icetime from star rookie Stan Smyl.
+In 1978–79, Ververgaert started the season slowly, with nine goals in his first 35 games.
 Midway through the season, he was dealt to the Philadelphia Flyers for Kevin McCarthy and Drew Callander, and finished the year with career lows of 18 goals and 44 points.
-In Philadelphia, he was used more as a utility player instead of the front-line forward he was in Vancouver, and was occasionally a healthy scratch.
+In Philadelphia, Ververgaert was used sparingly and was occasionally a healthy scratch.
 He recorded 14 goals and 17 assists for 31 points in 58 games in 1979–80, but only appeared in two games as the Flyers reached the Stanley Cup finals.

-Released by the Flyers, he signed with the Washington Capitals for 1980–81.
-He turned in a decent performance for the Capitals, finishing the year with 14 goals and 41 points in 79 games.
+Released by the Flyers, Ververgaert signed with the Washington Capitals for 1980–81.
+He finished the year with 14 goals and 41 points in 79 games.
 However, at the start of the 1981–82 campaign he was assigned to the minors, and chose to retire rather than accept the assignment.

 Ververgaert finished his career with totals of 176 goals and 216 assists for 392 points in 583 games, along with 247 penalty minutes.
-His 139 goals as a Vancouver Canuck uniform place him 11th all-time, and only Don Lever scored more goals for the club during the 1970s.
+His 139 goals as a Vancouver Canuck ranked 11th all-time, and only Don Lever scored more goals for the club during the 1970s.

+Post-retirement

-Following his career, Ververgaert returned to Vancouver where he operates an insurance business and is an active member of the Canucks' alumni organization.
+Following his career, Ververgaert returned to Vancouver, where he operates an insurance business and is an active member of the Canucks' alumni organization.
+In January 2025, Ververgaert was inducted into the London Knights Hall of Fame.

+Personal life

+Ververgaert and his wife Maureen, a Vancouver native, have two sons together.

+In 1973, Ververgaert, his brother Peter, and a friend were charged with possession of stolen property.
+While his brother pleaded guilty, the charges against Ververgaert and his friend were dropped.
+In an unrelated case the following year, Ververgaert pled guilty to driving while intoxicated and received a three-month licence suspension and a fine.
+A separate incident in 1975 resulted in Ververgaert paying a $200 fine after pleading guilty to common assault.